-Changing role of HR in post-Covid environment & how cloud-based HR solution can help you to tackle the challenges thrown by this pandemic
+Changing role of HRM in post-Covid environment & how cloud-based HR solution can help you to tackle the challenges thrown by this pandemic

 In the post-Covid era where organizations have to make a lot of adjustments to their businesses, the role of HR has undergone a sea change.
 With social distancing and remote working becoming a new norm for most companies, it has become difficult for HR personnel to put into practice the conventional methods and technique of managing human resource.
 Besides this, many employees who couldn’t adapt themselves to this changing environment become more apprehensive about their personal, professional and financial future.
 Taking into account all these challenges, human resource personnel need to adopt a more humanly approach in dealing with post-Covid situation.

-Thus the new role of HR personnel in post-Covid environment can include following new activities, though, it can go manifolds looking at the impact of this pandemic.
+Thus the role of HRM in changing environment of Covid can include following new activities, though, it can go manifolds looking at the impact of this pandemic.

 Identifying and segregating those employees who can work remotely and those who need to resume office

 Many companies have allowed their employee to work from home or any other remote location, but not all employees are suited for this type of working arrangement.
 Certain jobs require continuous human interaction and cannot be done from a remote location.
 The HR personnel along with respective team leaders and business heads should chalk out a proper work-from-home policy for their employees.

 Employees are permitted to work from a remote location only if the nature of their work allows them to do so.
 For instance, frontline employees such as managers or front desk executives who come in direct contact with the customer are not eligible to telecommute under this policy.
 While others who carry out most of their work on computers can work remotely from any location.

 HR leaders should support the respective head of the department in implementing a proper work-from-home policy and take adequate measures to safeguard its data if the company allows a certain number of its employee to work from home or any other remote location